jarun/buku/README.md

 <pre>$ chmod +x markit
 $ ./markit ...</pre>

+3. You need PyCrypto module for encryption support.
+To install it, run:
+<pre>$ pip3 install pycrypto</pre>
+OR, on Ubuntu,
+<pre>$ sudo apt-get install python3-crypto</pre>

 # Usage
 <b>Operational notes:</b>
 - It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `markit` looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.